Cannabis strain: Varieties

 In a retail market that is decriminalized such as in The Netherlands, where wholesale production is illegal but prosecutions are not always enforced because of the contradiction of the law that is recognised by the courts, competition puts pressure on breeders to create increasingly attractive varieties to maintain market share.
 Breeders give their strains distinct and memorable names in order to help differentiate them from their competitors' strains, although they may in fact be very similar.

 Acapulco Gold

 Acapulco Gold is a golden-leafed Cannabis sativa strain originally from the Acapulco area of southwest Mexico.

 Bedrocan

 Bedrocan is a medicinal cannabis variety cultivated from a Dutch medical marijuana Cannabis sativa L. strain, having a standardized content of THC (22%) and CBD (1%).
-It is currently cultivated by Bedrocan Nederland, Bedrocan Canada and Bedrocan Česká Republika.
-It was introduced in 2003 and is dispensed through pharmacies after prescription from a physician.
+It is currently cultivated by Bedrocan Nederland, Bedrocan Canada and Bedrocan Danmark.
+It was introduced in 2003 and, as of 2007, was only available with a prescription.

 Blue Dream

-Blue Dream is a hybrid cannabis strain widely used for both medical and recreational purposes, developed in 2003.
+Blue Dream is a hybrid cannabis strain widely used for both medical and recreational purposes, developed in 2003 through mixing the mixing Sativa and Indica strains named Blueberry and Haze.
+Believed to have originated in California, the plants will typically grow within 9-10 weeks, with moderate to high yields.